earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/09-multispectral-remote-sensing-fire/2017-01-01-week-09-spectral-remote-sensing-modis.md

 ## Materials to Review For This Week’s Assignment

-Please be sure to review <a href="https://www.earthdatascience.org/courses/use-data-open-source-python/multispectral-remote-sensing/vegetation-indices-in-python/" target="_blank">Chapter 11 on Calculating Normalized Burn Ratio (NBR) </a> in Section 5 of the Intermediate Earth Data Science Textbook and <a href="https://www.earthdatascience.org/courses/use-data-open-source-python/data-stories/cold-springs-wildfire/" target="_blank">Data Story on Cold Springs Fire</a> in Section 7 of the Intermediate Earth Data Science Textbook
+Please be sure to review:
+1. <a href="https://www.earthdatascience.org/courses/use-data-open-source-python/multispectral-remote-sensing/vegetation-indices-in-python/" target="_blank">Chapter 11 on Calculating Normalized Burn Ratio (NBR) </a> in Section 5 of the Intermediate Earth Data Science Textbook and
+2. <a href="https://www.earthdatascience.org/courses/use-data-open-source-python/data-stories/cold-springs-wildfire/" target="_blank">Data Story on Cold Springs Fire</a> in Section 7 of the Intermediate Earth Data Science Textbook

 ### 1. Complete the Assignment Using the Template for this week.